Capturing Your Design Idea as a Schematic in Altium Designer

 Setting Up the Schematic Editor

-The Schematic category of the Preferences dialog (accessed by clicking the icon at the top-right of the design space) provides access to pages of preferences affecting the behavior of the schematic editor.
+The Schematic category of the Preferences dialog (accessed by clicking the icon at the top-right of the design space) provides access to pages of preferences affecting the behavior of the schematic editor, such as the cursor type, selection color, and autopan behavior.
 Access these preferences at any moment to configure settings as required.

 Use the Schematic category of Altium Designer's Preferences to set up the schematic editor.